benemrick/benemrick.github.io/index.md

 Addressing the medicare as a single-payer system with an interactive chatbot

 ### [Design for Wellbeing](https://medium.com/@benemrick/design-for-wellbeing-64f51a5cec6b)
-Utilize the Affectiva library to implement an emotionally aware technology.
+Utilizing the Affectiva library to implement an emotionally aware technology.
 We created an application that generates a meal based on the user's mood

 ### [Design for Another World](https://medium.com/@adhrsh122/design-for-a-new-world-d8ffca0f996f)
-Developing an immersive ambient experience for users to enjoy through audio and scenic images
+Developing an immersive virtual reality (VR) experience through ambient scenery and audio.